DanieleScipioni/Mustache/docs/index.md

 This implementation is compliant to version 1.1.3 (currently this is the last version) of Mustache specifications except for the optional module *lambdas*.
 Specifications are available at [https://github.com/mustache/spec](https://github.com/mustache/spec).

 # NuGet
+Mustache.NETStandard is availabe using NuGet at [https://www.nuget.org/packages/Mustache.NETStandard](https://www.nuget.org/packages/Mustache.NETStandard).

-This library is availabe using NuGet, [https://www.nuget.org/packages/Mustache.PCL](https://www.nuget.org/packages/Mustache.PCL).
+Mustache.PCL is availabe using NuGet at [https://www.nuget.org/packages/Mustache.PCL](https://www.nuget.org/packages/Mustache.PCL).

 # How to use the library
 Here is a code sample to explain how to use this library